Remarks on the minimal model theory for log surfaces in the analytic setting: Preliminaries

-\begin{rem} When $\dim X>2$, an $\mathbb{R}$-Cartier $\mathbb{R}$-divisor $D$ which is nef over $W$ is not necessarily nef over a neighborhood of $W$.
-This fact often causes troublesome problems when we discuss the minimal model program for projective morphisms between complex analytic spaces (cf. \cite[Remark 1.5]{Fjn22}).
-However, in the case when $\dim X=2$, there is no such problem by Lemma \ref{lem: openness of nef}. \end{rem}
+\begin{remark} When $\dim X>2$, an $\mathbb{R}$-Cartier $\mathbb{R}$-divisor $D$ which is nef over $W$ is not necessarily nef over a neighborhood of $W$.
+This fact often causes troublesome problems when we discuss the minimal model program for projective morphisms between complex analytic spaces (cf.~\cite[Remark~1.5]{Fjn22}).
+However, in the case when $\dim X=2$, there is no such problem by Lemma \ref{lem: openness of nef}. \end{remark}